kyleoldham/30days/README.md

-# algo-ds
+# 30Days

-Repo to have all my random algos/datastructures/problem work in one place.

-Currently tackling different leetcode problems && HackerRanks 30 days of GO
+Hackerrank's 30 days of Code